Calendar: Setting Up Microsoft Office/Outlook Integration Follow

-At this time, Law Ruler’s 2-Way Calendar Sync feature is ONLY compatible with Microsoft Office 365 without taking additional steps per below.
+At this time, Law Ruler’s 2-Way Calendar Sync feature is ONLY compatible with Microsoft Office 365 (without taking the additional steps mentioned below).

 NOTE: Older versions of Microsoft Outlook/Exchange (2007, 2010, 2013) can also be paired with Law Ruler but they do require additional steps to implement which are described below.
 It is recommended that you have your firm’s IT Manager or Managed Service Provider assist you with pairing older versions of Outlook the first time during setup.
 The simple reason is that older versions of Outlook (prior to Office 365) were not designed for access by outside cloud applications other than Outlook itself.